UPPMAX/uppmax_intro_day_1/docs/evaluation.md

     - I can transfer files to/from Pelle
     - I can log in to Pelle using a terminal
     - I can do basic things in the terminal
-    - I can find and load a module
+    - I can find and load a software module
     - I can start a terminal text editor
     - I can create a bash script
     - I can schedule a job
     - I can start an interactive session
+    - I can start an IDE

     Any other feedback?

-    Thanks for your feedback.
+    Thanks for your feedback!
-    This feedback will be published as-is at the end of Day 1, if and only if there are no personal details (email, address, etc.) in the feedback.
+    This feedback will be published as-is at the end of the day, if and only if there are no personal details (email, address, etc.) in the feedback.
 Do mention the teachers, assistants, etc by name!